inspircd/docs/docs/2/modules/alias.md

 operonly       | Boolean | No            | Whether the user executing the command must be a server operator. uline          | Boolean | No            | Whether the user specified in the requires value must be on a U-lined server.

-The replacement field can contain any of the following template variables:
+The replace field can contain any of the following template variables:

 Variable   | Description
 ---------- | -----------